ERIE CANALWAY TRAIL:

 Note; You can take a quick detour from here to check out the old Enlarged Erie Canal Lock 60.
 Head right past a red gate along a dirt and grass trail along the canal.
 You'll come to the old Lock after 0.3 miles.
 After checking out the Lock you may return via a grass lined path that follows the power lines and the Old Erie Canal back out to O'Neil Rd for a 0.7 mile loop.

 Continuing left along the trail you'll pass by the old stone abutments of Gallops Bridge #39 with an accompanying informational board.
-Travel underneath Ontario Center Rd and you'll come to Lock 30 at 18.6 miles.
+Travel underneath Ontario Center Rd and you'll come to Lock 30 at 18.6 miles in Macedon.
 Picnic tables and Porto-Potty.

 Note; You can take a quick detour from here to Macedon Canal Park.
 Head left crossing Lock 30 to Macedon Canal Park.
 Head left then right along a service road where you'll travel right through a parking lot past the Fire Dept. and pavilion.
 This will bring you to the start of the 0.4 mile Butterfly Nature Trail after 0.3 miles.
 This gravel trail travels past wild flowers and alongside the Old Erie Canal (Clintons Ditch)/Enlarged Erie Canal out to the Erie Canal.
 Informational sign.
 Return along the trail then head left out along the Erie Canal before completing the loop.
 Return back to the Erie Canalway Trail after 1 mile.